-In order to confirm pick-ups have been completed, you’ll need to reach out to the dispatcher, or your shipper directly.
-Tracking can often be done on the LTL carrier’s website, or the agent that you booked your shipment with.
-Delivery confirmation can usually be checked on an LTL carrier’s online tracking system.
-If no online tracking is available, you’ll need to reach out to the agent that you booked the shipment with, the dispatcher, or the consignee directly.
+To confirm pickups have been completed, you'll need to reach out to the dispatcher or your shipper directly.
+Tracking can often be done on the LTL carrier's website or with the agent who booked your shipment.
+Delivery confirmation can usually be checked on an LTL carrier's online tracking system.
+If no online tracking is available, you'll need to reach out to the agent you booked the shipment with, the dispatcher, or the consignee directly.

-LTL shipments should be strapped/shrink wrapped to a pallet.
-In some cases, the commodity may even require it to be crated, for example, an engine.
+LTL shipments should be strapped/shrink-wrapped to a pallet.
+In some cases, the commodity may even require it to be crated (e.g., an engine).
 LTL drivers will refuse to pick up freight that is not packaged correctly.
-Since LTL freight is unloaded/loaded many times during transit, shipping loose commodities puts cargo at risk for damage or loss.
+Since LTL freight is handled many times during transit, shipping loose commodities puts cargo at risk for damage or loss.

 Transit times are always estimated and do not include day-of pickup, weekends, or holidays.